OtakuStanYoutube/LinkedList/README.md

 # LinkedList
-The one stop solution to managing all your social media influence on a single platform
+The one stop solution to managing all your social media influence on a single platform.

 ## About
 Ever felt the need for adding more links to your Social Media bio?
 Ever fely the need for a single platform to showcase all your work?
 Well, LinkList was made just for that!
 It gathers all of your social links and proof of work into a single page that is easy to navigate.
 LinkedList is an open-source alternative to paid, limited tools like [Linktree](https://linktr.ee/).